-Major Collectors 80'

-Major Concetors

-Major Arterials 125 '

-wajor / irtoriais 120

-Beltways 300'

-Doitwayo 000

-MOB 1.5.2 Setback Regulation.
-Escambia County shall, through zoning district provisions in the LDC, apply setbacks that will aid in the protection of existing and future rights-of-way, including transportation corridors, from building encroachments.

-MOB 1.5.3 Density and Intensity Regulation.
-Escambia County shall regulate density and intensity within the existing or designated transportation corridor areas that may interfere with right-of-way needs.

-MOB 1.5.4 Right-of-way Set Aside.
-Escambia County may require the set aside of right-of-way necessary to comply with programmed roadway widening or, as necessary, for proposed transportation corridors.

-MOB 1.5.5 Scenic Roadway Designation.
-Because of their unique scenic character and related historic and tourist significance, Scenic Highway (SR-10A) and Perdido Key Drive (SR 292) are designated "scenic roadways."
-Parcels adjacent to these rights-of-way shall be the subject of specific sign controls in the LDC.

-MOB 1.5.6 Proposed Transportation Corridors.
-Escambia County shall make efforts to inform the public about the location of proposed transportation corridors.
-Such proposed transportation corridors are to be initially designated in this section, the adopted TPO's "Cost Feasible Plan", the proposed or adopted County Capital Improvement Plan or in any proposed or adopted Development of Regional Impact (DRI) or development plan.
-Transportation corridor protection regulations shall be incorporated in the LDC.

-The Beulah Expressway is designated as a proposed transportation corridor.
-Maps and descriptions of the proposed north/south corridor and the east/west connecting corridors are on file as Exhibits A and B to Ordinance 2007-02D.

-OBJ MOB 1.6 Automobile Use and Greenhouse Gas Reduction.

-Through encouraging compact, mixed and multi-use developments and alternative mode transportation strategies Escambia County shall strive to reduce average per capita Vehicle Miles Traveled (VMT) within the County, overall contributing to a reduction in automobile generated greenhouse gas (GHG) emissions, Reducing the County average annual per capita Vehicle Miles Traveled (VMT) by 2.0% annually starting in 2010 totaling a 40% reduction by the year 2030, as compared to the FDOT 2008 baseline.

-Escambia Average Annual Per Capita Vehicle Miles Traveled (VMT)

-Year - - Target Reductions
+1 Major Collectors 80' 2 Major Arterials 125' 3 Beltways 300' 4 · 5 MOB 1.5.2 Setback Regulation.
+Escambia County shall, through zoning district 6 provisions in the LDC, apply setbacks that will aid in the protection of existing 7 and future rights-of-way, including transportation corridors, from building 8 encroachments.
+9 10 MOB 1.5.3 Density and Intensity Regulation.
+Escambia County shall regulate 11 density and intensity within the existing or designated transportation corridor 12 areas that may interfere with right-of-way needs.
+13 14 MOB 1.5.4 Right-of-way Set Aside.
+Escambia County may require the set aside 15 of right-of-way necessary to comply with programmed roadway widening or, as 16 necessary, for proposed transportation corridors.
+17 18 MOB 1.5.5 Scenic Roadway Designation.
+Because of their unique scenic 19 character and related historic and tourist significance, Scenic Highway (SR-10A) 20 and Perdido Key Drive (SR 292) are designated "scenic roadways."
+Parcels 21 adjacent to these rights-of-way shall be the subject of specific sign controls in the 22 LDC.
+23 24 MOB 1.5.6 1.4.16 Proposed Transportation Corridors.
+Escambia County shall 25 make efforts to inform the public about the location of proposed transportation 26 corridors.
+Such proposed transportation corridors are to be initially designated in 27 this section, the adopted TPO's Cost Feasible Plan, the proposed or adopted 28 County Capital Improvement Plan, or in any proposed or adopted Development 29 of Regional Impact (DRI) or development plan.
+Transportation corridor protection 30 regulations shall be incorporated in the LDC.
+31 The Device Everyonization designated as a prepared transportation consider 32 The Beulah Expressway is designated as a proposed transportation corridor.
+33 Maps and descriptions of the proposed north/south corridor and the east/west connecting corridors are on file as Exhibits A and B to Ordinance 2007-02D.
+34 35 Connecting condors are on the as Exhibits A and B to Ordinance 2007-02D.
+35 36 OBJ MOB 1.6 Automobile Use and Greenhouse Gas Reduction.
+30 37 OBO WIOD 1.0 Automobile Ose and Orechnouse Gas Neduction: 38 Through encouraging compact, mixed and multi-use developments and 39 alternative mode transportation strategies Escambia County shall strive to 40 reduce average per capita Vehicle Miles Traveled (VMT) within the County, 41 overall contributing to a reduction in automobile generated greenhouse 42 gas (GHG) emissions, Reducing the County average annual per capita 43 Vehicle Miles Traveled (VMT) by 2.0% annually starting in 2010 totaling a 44 40% reduction by the year 2030, as compared to the FDOT 2008 baseline.
+45 46 Escambia Average Annual Per Capita Vehicle Miles Traveled (VMT) 47 Year Target Reductions

-2010: 2008 Baseline (10,170 VMT)
+2010: -2008 Baseline (10,170 VMT)

+2015: ,

-2015: 10.0 percent decrease (9,150 VMT)
+2013.
+10.0 percent decrease (9,150 VMT)

 2020: 20.0 percent decrease (8,140 VMT)

-2025: 30.0 percent decrease (7,120 VMT)
+2025.
+30.0 percent decrease (7,120 VMT)

+2020 .
+OO.O Perocrit acordase (1,120 VIVII)

-2030: 40.0 percent decrease (6,100 VMT)
+2030: 40.0 percent decrease (6.100 VMT)

 MOB 1.6.1 Funding Research for VMT Reduction.
-Escambia County shall seek funding to support advocacy and research regarding VMT reduction, including establishing ongoing VMT modeling and monitoring on a County-wide basis and for development projects.
+Escambia County shall seek funding to support advocacy and research regarding VMT reduction, including establishing ongoing VMT modeling and monitoring on a County-widebasis and for development projects.